ReeceGoding/Frustration-One-Year-With-R/README.md

 account of what I’ve found to be right and wrong with the language.
 Although the length of my list of what is wrong far exceeds that of what is right, that may be my failing rather than R’s.
-I suspect that my list of what R does right will grow as learn other languages and begin to miss some of R’s benefits.
+I suspect that my list of what R does right will grow as I learn other languages and begin to miss some of R’s benefits.
 I welcome any attempts to correct that and any other errors that you see.
 Some major errors will have slipped in somewhere or other.